This application is for educators who:

 Our processing times vary throughout the year.
 For current processing times see the Check Application Status page.

 Speech and Language Pathologist: Continue to apply for the LWS1 with the valid DSPS license for a maximum of three LWS1’s.
-To be considered for a Tier II-Provisional License, the speech and language pathologist must either obtain the endorsement from an approved school speech and language pathologist program or meet the requirements under Wis.
-Chapter PI 34.047(4).
+To be considered for a Tier II-Provisional License, the speech and language pathologist must either:

-Please note: IDEA requires those hired to serve as special education teachers, including speech and language pathologist, to complete the full requirements for institutional endorsement from a DPI approved educator preparation program within three school years.
+Please note: IDEA requires those hired to serve as special education teachers, including speech and language pathologist, to complete the full requirements within three school years.
 Our office cannot issue additional Licenses with Stipulations that will allow someone to exceed this limit.